How Many Days Should You Spend in Machu Picchu?

 What's the biggest obstacle to overcome to get to Machu Picchu?

-Each morning, the wait line for the shuttle buses can be 1-2 hours, and even more, from Aguas Calientes to the main entry of the national park.
+Each morning, the wait line for the shuttle buses can be 1-2 hours or more from Aguas Calientes to the main entry of the national park.
 The line has been known to stretch from the bus stop near the railroad tracks up to the top of the village.
 The Peruvian government has stated that it has no intention of providing more buses to ease the congestion, because of the environmental impact. (nevermind the impact from doubling the number of visitors per day since July 1, 2017!)
+Based on feedback from our guides who enter the ruins frequently, we have come up with an general estimate for wait time.

-Once inside the ruins, your guide will help you select the best circuit for your guided tour.
+Once inside the ruins, you select the best circuit for your visit.
 There are 3 main routes to choose from.
 Each route offers a different level of difficulty to meet the needs of visitors with a wide array of physical abilities.
 The Inca built the ruins with uneven stone steps, ledges and terraces in mountainous terrain.
 There are no modern structures, conveniences or amenities inside the citadel.
 This includes handrails, guardrails and other modern protection from falls that are possible due to the nature of the site and its location.
 For safety reasons, Children should be under the control of adults at all times.

 It is not possible to bring in strollers, wheelchairs or walkers.
 Visitors who cannot walk without assistance should not plan a trip to Machu Picchu.
-Trekking poles are permitted and we can provide poles on request.
+Trekking poles with rubber tips are permitted and we can provide poles on request.

 How much time CAN you spend inside the ruins?